ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 Address: <b>66.104.96.102</b>
 </pre>

-Also note that the client _believes_ it has received a response from the "good" server (at 10.10.1.2), even though this actually came from the attacker.
+Also note that the client _believes_ it has received a response from the "good" DNS/DHCP server (at 10.10.1.2), even though this actually came from the attacker.

-In the `tcpdump` output on the "good" server, you should still see the DNS query and response.
-First, we see that the client (02:0f:07:a6:c6:d8 in this example) sends a DNS query for bankofhamilton.com to the address of the good server, 10.10.1.2, but using the attacker's MAC address (02:60:70:39:bf:e2) as the destination:
+In the `tcpdump` output, you should see the DNS query and response.
+First, we see that the client (02:0f:07:a6:c6:d8 in this example) sends a DNS query for bankofhamilton.com to the IP address of the good server, 10.10.1.2, but using the attacker's MAC address (02:60:70:39:bf:e2) as the destination:

 ```
 15:01:22.684782 02:0f:07:a6:c6:d8 > 02:60:70:39:bf:e2, ethertype IPv4 (0x0800), length 78: 10.10.1.37.36285 > 10.10.1.2.53: 36777+ A? bankofhamilton.com.
 (36)
 ```

-The attacker sends a query to the "good" server (on 02:b7:c8:cf:b7:ce in this example) pretending to be the client at 10.10.1.37, and finds out the actual IP address associated with that hostname.
+The attacker then sends a query to the "good" DNS server (on 02:b7:c8:cf:b7:ce in this example) pretending to be the client at 10.10.1.37, and finds out the actual IP address associated with that hostname.
 (In the event that the hostname requested  by the client is not on the list of IP addresses it will "spoof", it still needs to return an address - which it will learn from this legitimate DNS lookup.)

 ```
 15:01:22.684815 02:60:70:39:bf:e2 > 02:b7:c8:cf:b7:ce, ethertype IPv4 (0x0800), length 78: 10.10.1.37.36285 > 10.10.1.2.53: 36777+ A? bankofhamilton.com.
 (36)